kk3939/a11y-react-example/README.md

 # a11y-react-example
 This is the example project of accessible component.
-Based on [WAI-ARIA オーサリング・プラクティス 1.1 ](https://waic.jp/docs/2019/NOTE-wai-aria-practices-1.1-20190207/)(Here is [License](https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document)), I implemented component with [React](https://github.com/facebook/react/).
+By reference to [WAI-ARIA オーサリング・プラクティス 1.1 ](https://waic.jp/docs/2019/NOTE-wai-aria-practices-1.1-20190207/)(Here is [License](https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document)), I implemented component with [React](https://github.com/facebook/react/).